 Millions of women do fine without hormone replacement at menopause.
-If symptoms arise such as hot flashes, vaginal dryness or others, in all cases her adrenal glands and perhaps thyroid are not functioning well.
-As health improves on a nutritional balancing program, the symptoms usually vanish without the need for hormone replacement.
-I have encountered only very rarely a case when hormone replacement is needed or helpful at menopause.
-For more on this topic, read Menopause on this site.
+If symptoms arise such as hot flashes, vaginal dryness or others, in all cases her adrenal glands and perhaps thyroid gland are not functioning well.
+As health improves on a development program, the symptoms usually vanish without the need for hormone replacement.
+We have only rarely encountered a situation when hormone replacement is needed at menopause.
+For details, read Menopause.

 7. Even so-called bio-identical hormones are toxic.
 This is most evident with insulin.
 Every physician is familiar with the care that must be used in administering insulin, even though modern insulin is technically a bio-identical hormone.
 Too much or too little can cause a fatal reaction.

-When I hear doctors say that natural hormones are not toxic, I cringe because it is not true.
+When we hear doctors say that natural hormones are not toxic, we cringe because it is not true.
 Estrogens, cortisol, cortisone, progesterone, DHEA, pregnenelone and the others are all powerful substances that all have toxic effects when not produced inside the body in just the right quantity at just the right time.

 The metabolic effects of hormones are extremely complex and not easy to measure.
 The effects depend not only upon the level of circulating hormone, but often moreso on how much of the hormone actually enters the cells and is metabolized properly within the cells.
 For this reason, cellular tests such as hair mineral testing often reveal a very different picture than blood, urine and saliva tests that only measure circulating hormone levels.

 In addition to the financial burden, one becomes dependent on tests and doctors that in itself extracts a human cost.
-Cost is not important if it saves a life, but it is important for most people, especially if less expensive alternatives such as nutritional balancing can be used instead.
+Cost is not important if it saves a life, but it is important for most people, especially if less expensive alternatives such as development can be used instead.

 MYTHS OF HORMONE REPLACEMENT THERAPY